 The city itself is the first permanent settlement of the Northwest Territory.
 In fact, the deeds to the Northwest Territory are housed in Marietta College's Special Collections Department, which is located in Legacy Library.

 Talented and dedicated faculty are respected historians who are authorities in their fields.
 Students benefit from small class sizes and close-knit relationships with their professors.
-In addition to in-depth study of American, European and non-Western histories, majors can also take courses such as Geographical Information Systems to learn how to capture, store, analyze, and share spatial and geographic data — technology that is deemed a high-growth industry by the U.S. Department of Labor.
+In addition to an in-depth study of American, European, and non-Western histories, majors can also take courses such as Geographical Information Systems to learn how to capture, store, analyze, and share spatial and geographic data — technology that is deemed a high-growth industry by the U.S. Department of Labor.

 History majors also conduct serious research on campus — and they are not the only ones.
 Historians, including Pulitzer Prize-winning author David McCullough, have relied on the College's Special Collections Department to research various subjects from the nation's past.

-Marietta College History graduates stand out among their peers because they understand how to research, analyze data, problem-solve and communicate information effectively.
+Marietta College History graduates stand out among their peers because they understand how to research, analyze data, problem-solve, and communicate information effectively.
 Graduates have excelled as teachers, attorneys, museum curators, law enforcement agents, entrepreneurs, and government officials.

-What You Can Do With a History Degree
+- What You Can Do With a History Degree

 Earning a Bachelor of Arts degree in History gives you plenty of flexibility to discover a career that aligns perfectly with your passion.
 Our graduates have experienced great success as teachers, attorneys, park rangers and much more.